Jaseci-Labs/jaseci/docs/docs/canonicai/main_eecs449.md

 This is the first custom edge we have introduced.
 In jac, just like nodes, you can define custom edge type and edges can also have `has` variables.

+In this case, we created an edge for intent transition.
+This is a state transition that will be triggered conditioned on its intent being detected from the user's input question.

 > **Note**
 >
 > Custom edge type and variables enable us to encode information into edges in addition to nodes.
 This is crucial for building a robust and flexible graph.